kshitijl/attiny-ir-remote/README.md

 ### Answer: It's because I disable and enable interrupts

 	ref: Using NeoPixels and Servos Together by Phillip Burgess

 I use an interrupt handler running on a timer to measure intervals between state-changes in the input from the TSOP sensor.
 When a message in ready to be processed, I turn interrupts off so that if a new message comes in, it doesn't overwrite the current one before we're done processing it.

 However, the Arduino Servo library uses timer interrupts, not a PWM mode, so when interrupts are turned off, this throws off the waveform being sent to ther sevo, resulting in the jittering I'm seeing.

 Solution: there are two solutions here.
 First, I could use a PWM mode to control the servo.

 Second, don't disable interrupts; instead, use a different way to lock access to the current message.
 I can think of a couple ways to do that.

 1. A variable that says whether the current message is writable.
 This is what I already have: if we are in STATE_MESSAGE_READY, the timer interrupt exits immediately.
 But there might be a data race here.

 2. I could specifically turn off timer 2 before processing the message.

 3. I could use a small circular queue buffer for messages.

+## PWM frequency is off by 25% from my calculations

+Is the internal 1MHz clock really 1MHz?

 ## Why do I love the ATTiny so much?